davidthings/twitch-mon/web/README.md

 - Primary chart: per-user presence timeline recorded continuously (online and offline).
 - Visualization:
   - Each chatter is a row; horizontal bars indicate intervals when the user is present in the current chat list.
-  - Rows are ordered with currently present users first, then alphabetical.
+  - Rows are ordered with present users first (longest current duration → latest visit → login), then not-present users (latest visit → login).
-  - X-axis is time and initially spans roughly the last hour plus a small forward pad.
-Y-axis ticks are hidden; user labels appear in tooltips.
+  - Filter modes: "In chat now" (only present users) and "All users" (present first, then not-present).
+In "All users", not-present bars are colored orange.
+  - Tooltips show start → end and duration for each interval.
+  - X-axis is time.
+OFFLINE default window shows ~last 3 hours; session chips only change the visible window.
 - Interaction:
   - Session chips mirror the viewers chart: OFFLINE (when not live), the active LIVE session, and up to 5 recent finished sessions.
   - Selecting a session only sets the time window on the x-axis.
 Data is not filtered; pre/post-online presence remains visible in the window.
 - Timezone:
   - Uses the same timezone control as charts.
 "System" uses the browser tz; supports search, aliases (e.g., PST → America/Los_Angeles), and recents.
 - Live updates:
-  - Polls Helix Get Chatters every 10s (paged, safety cap 10 pages).
+  - Polls Helix Get Chatters every ~5s (paged, safety cap 10 pages).
 When a user appears, a new segment opens; when they disappear, the segment is closed with an end timestamp.
 Open segments render to "now".
 - Sessionization:
   - Live session id comes from Get Streams (`stream.started_at`).
 Session chips are used purely for navigation of the time window; recording continues regardless of online status.
 - Rendering details:
   - Implemented with an ECharts custom series that renders rectangles per interval, with universal transitions and resize on mount/update.

+### Chatters flow chart (arrivals/departures)

+- Secondary chart below the timeline shows room churn per poll (not a net delta):
+  - Green bars: arrivals (number of users whose interval opened that poll).
+  - Red bars: departures (number of users whose open interval closed that poll), rendered as negative bars (downwards).
+- Tooltip on bar hover shows timestamp, +in / -out counts, net, and the list of names arriving/leaving.
+- Shares the same x-axis window as the timeline.
+- Fit mode: when enabled, both charts auto-fit to the data extent with padding and remain fitted across updates/reloads.

 ## Session management